Website Manager

 Division Description

-• Competitive; individual game scores will be kept with overall standings during the regular season and a league playoff to determine the Majors League champion
+• Competitive play; game scores are kept, standings are tracked, and there is a league playoff to determine the Majors champion.

-• Teams are selected through a Manager draft after player assessment day (known as "Show Your Stuff")
+• Teams are selected through a Manager draft after player assessment day (“Show Your Stuff”).

-• Playing times can be unequal though Little League minimum play is enforced
+• Playing times can be unequal, though Little League minimum play rules are enforced.

-• Defensive positioning becomes more specialized; not all kids get to play all positions
+• Defensive positioning is more specialized; not all players will play every position.

-• Home plate and field umpires are are available
+• Home plate and field umpires are available.

-• All age 11 and 12 year old players must play in this division to qualify for All-Stars
+• All 11- and 12-year-old players must play in this division to qualify for All-Stars.

 Typical Skill Level

-• Pitchers can throw 50+ miles per hour with increasing accuracy and some are throwing breaking balls
+• Pitchers can often throw 50+ miles per hour with increasing accuracy; some may throw breaking balls.

-• Some batters are able to hit balls with tremendous force and some are able to hit home runs over the fence
+• Some batters are able to hit balls with significant power, including over-the-fence home runs.

-• Players understand baseball situations usually without adult guidance
+• Players generally understand baseball situations without adult guidance.

 Schedule Expectations